Haunt-o/Haunt-o.github.io/nacl/kosher.md

   [Mark]
   > Mark is friends with you.
   ```
-- Make sure to end your sentences with a period.
-It's just a small thing
-  to prevent the AI from potentially combining two notes in a weird way.

 3. Consider what needs to be a put in the memory.
 - Memory should, as mentioned before, be a skeleton for the fundamental